 To track Recent Blog Posts by CTA Clicks using Databox, follow these steps:

-The Contacts (w/o Offline Source) metric in Hubspot measures the number of contacts in your database that were acquired through online channels such as website forms, landing pages, social media, and email, excluding any offline sources such as events or direct mail.
+This metric measures the number of new leads that were acquired through online sources and does not include any offline sources, such as events or direct mail campaigns.